-LEAP’s cloud infrastructure is maintained by the industry leading cloud platform provider, Amazon Web Services (AWS), in multiple unmarked facilities within the Sydney region.
+The LEAP cloud infrastructure is maintained by the industry leading cloud platform provider, Amazon Web Services (AWS), in multiple unmarked facilities within the United States.

-AWS has achieved a substantial amount of certification and compliance in industry standards, which recognise best practices in Information Security.
+AWS has achieved a substantial amount of certification and compliance in industry standards, which recognize best practices in Information Security.

 For a full listing of AWS certification and compliance, visit aws.amazon.com/compliance

-LEAP utilises multiple layers of security controls (software, physical and process based) to protect our client data.
-This includes, but not limited to;
+LEAP utilizes multiple layers of security controls (software, physical and process based) to protect our client data.
+This includes, but not limited to:

 Each LEAP application is accessed via HTTPS using Transport Layer Security (TLS).
 TLS is a cryptographic protocol designed to protect information transmitted over the internet, against eavesdropping, tampering, and message forgery.

-Once client data reaches LEAP's cloud infrastructure, all information is then encrypted at rest, using AES-256, military grade encryption.
-This is done to protect client information in the event a LEAP server is compromised by an authorised party.
+Once client data reaches the LEAP cloud infrastructure, all information is then encrypted at rest, using AES-256, military grade encryption.
+This is done to protect client information in the event the LEAP server is compromised by an authorized party.

-All LEAP staff who have direct access to our cloud infrastructure, must go through an extensive vetting process, which includes police background checks, to ensure only bona fide team members are selected to look after our core platform.
+All LEAP staff who have direct access to our cloud infrastructure must go through an extensive vetting process, which includes background checks, to ensure only bona fide team members are selected to look after our core platform.

 LEAP has been designed to be a highly available, active-active solution.
-LEAP services are split over multiple AWS datacentres within the Sydney region.
-In the event of one data centre going offline in a disaster scenario, the second data centre continues to serve data with minimal, if any, service interruption.
+LEAP services are split over multiple AWS data centers within the United States.
+In the event of one data center going offline in a disaster scenario, the second data center continues to serve data with minimal, if any, service interruption.

 The data contained in LEAP remains the property of the licensed subscriber.
 If the subscriber ends their agreement with LEAP, LEAP will retain the data for a minimum of seven (7) years, before having it destroyed.

-At any time during the post active subscription, seven (7) year period, a subscription can be reactivated to gain access to the client data.
-Unless directed by the customer to remove all copies of data, backups of the data may remain in LEAP archives as part of our standard retention policies.
+At any time during the post-active subscription, seven (7) year period, a subscription can be reactivated to gain access to the client data.

 LEAP servers are backed up multiple times daily, weekly and monthly.

 At LEAP, we strive to have the most secure solution we can.
-If you believe you’ve found a security vulnerability in our platform, please let us know on secure at leap.com.au.
+If you believe you’ve found a security vulnerability in our platform, please let us know at email@example.com.

-If you believe LEAP client information has become publicly available, outside of LEAP, please contact us immediately on secure at leap.com.au for validation.
+If you believe LEAP client information has become publicly available, outside of LEAP, please contact us immediately at firstname.lastname@example.org for validation.